Bachelor-degree-team/puzzle-game-factory/README.md

 to match your running preferences since.
 Moreover, when starting application from the terminal remove spring-app from the list of services in docker compose file.

+#### Plugins and libraries
+Before adding any code please make sure that you have a following plugins:
+- lombok
+To download all dependencies simply choose one of the following options:\
+1. Go to run options, select gradle run and add dependencies as run option

 #### Linux